con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Awakened fully, knowing all, supreme, (133)

 [^133-1]: Vilāsavajra identifies these twelve forms as the forms of the Four Truths as divided across the three turnings of the wheel of Dharma.
 Vimalamitra, by contrast, enumerates the twelve as the five families (*rigs lnga*), the five wisdoms (*ye shes lnga*), and insight (*shes rab*) and compassion (*snying rje*).
 [^133-2]: Vilāsavajra explains that sixteen forms referred to here are sixteen moments of realisation of the Four Truths on the Path of Seeing.
-Vimalamitra, by contrast, enumerates these as the sixteen varieties of emptiness.
+Vimalamitra enumerates these as the sixteen varieties of emptiness.
-[^133-3]: Vilāsavajra enumerates these twenty forms as four ways in which each of the five aggregates are not conceptualised.
+[^133-3]: Vilāsavajra enumerates these twenty forms as four ways in which each of the five aggregates are not to be conceptualised.
 For example, by achieving awakening, one does not believe that (1) material form is the self, (2) the self is within material form, (3) material form is within the self, or (4) material form possesses the self.
-Multiple by five aggregates, these add up to twenty forms.
-Vimalamitra, on the other hand, understands these twenty forms as the transformation of the five elements, of the five aggregates, of the five afflictions, and of the five faculties.
+Multiplied by the five aggregates, these add up to twenty forms.
+Vimalamitra, on the other hand, understands these twenty forms to be the transformation of the five elements, the five aggregates, the five afflictions, and the five faculties.

 > ameyabuddhanirmāṇakāyakoṭivibhāvakaḥ |